RocketDav1d/streamlit-stock-portfolio/README.md

 1️⃣ If the period is less then 60 days the logic is quite straight forward.
 We loop through all the isin’s of our positions and append the results to temporary lists.
 Then we save this list in prices_dict and dates_dict with the isisn as the key and the list as the value.

-2️⃣ Else it’s getting a bit more complicated.
+2️⃣ Else is getting a bit more complicated.
 We also first loop trough all isin’s in our positions.
 But then we need a while loop to make multiple 60 day requests to the ohlc endpoint.
 Again we append the results to temporary lists.
 Different then before we now need to check if an isin and a temporay list have been saved to prices_dict and dates_dict.
 If yes we use the asterisks operator to save our new temp_list containing 60 days of ohlc data to the existing prices_dict and dates_dict.After that we increase from_date by 60 days each iteration and then check if the period between the from and to date is smaller than 60 days.
 If yes the same logic as in 1️⃣ applies and we reset from_date using the from_date_outside_loop and break out of the while loop.
 Now the program is in the for loop and goes into the while loop again but this time with a different isin.
 This continues until all isin of our positions have been looped trough.

 Inside the same graph() function we then first take each closing price and multiply it with the quantity from our positions.
 After that we add up all closing prices from all instruments with each other and save it in a final list called portfolio_values_of_all_instruments.